The Future of Data Modeling in Power BI with Fabric and AI Integration

 1. Intelligent Data Quality Monitoring

-AI constantly monitors data for mistakes, missing information, or unusual patterns that might indicate problems.
+Poor data quality causes a quarter of organizations to lose more than $5 million annually.
+AI now addresses the issue by constantly monitoring data for mistakes, missing information, or unusual patterns that might indicate problems.
 It can detect errors automatically and alert teams before bad data causes issues in Power BI reports.
 This continuous monitoring helps maintain high data quality without requiring constant manual checks from teams.

 2. Automated Data Summarization and Aggregation